GeoscienceAustralia/PyRate/conda.md

 ## Support for `pygrib`, a package used by `PyAPS` (skip this step if not using PyAPS)

-`pygrib` does not install properly in `redhat` systems, `rhe-compute1` being one of them.
-The way around is the following:
+`pygrib` does not install properly in `redhat` systems.
+The work around is the following:

     cp ~/anaconda2/envs/pyrate/lib/libpng16.so.16 ~/anaconda2/envs/pyrate/lib/libpng16.so.16.bk
     conda install libpng=1.2.50